epfl-lara/leon/doc/gettingstarted.rst

 For more details on how to build Leon from sources that can be used directly from the shell, see :ref:`installation`.
-In addition to invoking `./leon --help` you may wish to consult :ref:`cmdlineoptions`.
+In addition to invoking `./leon --help` you may wish to consult :ref:`cmdlineoptions` options.